Erika Alden DeBenedictis

 The Biodesign Laboratory

-I run an academic lab at the Francis Crick Institute in London, UK.
+I ran an academic lab at the Francis Crick Institute in London, UK.
 We use Robotics-Accelerated Evolution to push the limits of biotech for use on Earth and in Space.

 Align to Innovate